huggingface/blog/deploy-vertex-ai.md

 These features are important for machine learning in production.
 Building a model registry that guarantees high availability and security is nontrivial.
-Also, there are often situations where you want to roll back the current model to one of the past versions since we can not control the inside of a black box machine learning model.
+Also, there are often situations where you want to roll back the current model to a past version since we can not control the inside of a black box machine learning model.
 Vertex AI Model Registry allows us to achieve these without much difficulty.